taocpp/taopq/doc/Connection-Pool.md

     -> std::shared_ptr< tao::pq::connection_pool >;
 ```

-It takes a single parameter, the [connection string➚](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING), that is used when new connections are opened by the pool.
+It takes a mandatory parameter, the [connection string➚](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING), that is used when new connections are opened by the pool.

+The second, optional parameter can be used to specify the default `poll()`-callback for connections, see [Customizable `poll()`-callback](Connection.md#customizable-poll-callback).

 ## Borrowing Connections